coder-academy-students/rails-setup-for-windows/README.md

   Open this and type `ruby -v` to see that your Ruby has been installed correctly.
   Also type `rails -v` to see that Rails has been installed.

 04. Download and run DevKit .
-It is a zip file and will ask where you want to extract the files.
-Choose the RailsFTW folder which will be directly on your C: drive.
+It is a zip file and will ask where you want to extract the files. **Choose the RailsFTW folder which will be directly on your C: drive**.

 05. When the files are extracted, open up a command prompt window.
 (Start menu, type `cmd` and hit enter)